Working with Webhooks

 ℹ️ This endpoint is not available in production.

 When developing your integration, you’ll usually be working with a locally running server.
-Your local server will typically accept connections http://localhost:xxxx
+Your local server will accept connections with localhost likehttp://localhost:xxxx

-, but our servers can’t send webhooks directly to your local server since your local server is not exposed to the Internet.
-We recommend using a reverse proxy or a tunneling service such as ngrok to forward requests to your local server.
+.
+Please note that our servers can’t send webhooks directly to your local server since your local server is not exposed to the Internet.
+Which is why we recommend using a reverse proxy or a tunneling service such as ngrok to forward requests to your local server.

 Example: Testing payslip.released